samfitgen/trgen/docs/Half_Distance_Triathlon_Build-High_Volume.md

 > If you aren't racing today, do this 1hr45min bike workout where you'll sustain
 > 90 minutes of effort between 85-90% FTP pushing you to an aggressive race-day
 > pace.
 Then, you'll dismount and transition quickly into your running gear
-> right before you take off on a30-minute run at a Moderate-Hard, RPE8 pace and
+> right before you take off on a 30-minute run at a Moderate-Hard, RPE8 pace and
 > shift the challenge away from duration and more towards speed.